Ocram95/IPv6CC_SoftwareX/README.md

 ```
 $  git clone https://github.com/Ocram95/IPv6CC_SoftwareX.git
 ```
-2. Copy the src folder of the repository into the docker directory
+2. Copy the src folder of the repository into the docker directory.
 ```
 $  copy src/ -R docker/
 ```